 Many dream of developing a makerspace, but the reality is that they don’t physically have the space to give that dream a home.
 This session explores how you can create the makerspace you want for you library, no matter your space constraints.
 You’ll learn about the wide – and wildly creative – world of mobile makerspaces, which are high on inspiration, but low on space commitment.
 Whether your maker plans involve pipe cleaners and paper, or computers and coding, creating a mobile makerspace can be just the thing to put that plan into motion.

 Mica Johnson and Brittany Witte, School Librarians, Farragut Middle School (TN)

 Session 2: Making That’s Made for Your Community

 1:00-1:45 PM ET

 Creating meaningful dialogue is imperative to providing your community with services and programs that authentically connect with their needs.
-In this insightful session, Kristin Fontichiaro of the University of Michigan, discusses how to develop a rapport and cultivate a deep relationship with community members that can grow into diverse and creative projects – like a fish taxidermy program she built at her library – that takes serving the community to heart.
+In this insightful session, Kristin Fontichiaro of the University of Michigan, discusses how to develop a rapport and cultivate a deep relationship with community members that can grow into diverse and creative projects that take serving the community to heart.